functorz-tech/momen_doc/actions/qr-code.md

 ---
 description: >-
-  Generate QR Code: After clicking on the component configured for this action, you can generate a QR code.
+  After clicking on the component configured for this action, you can generate a QR code.
 The QR code can be plain text or include parameters, and you can also set a background image.
 ---